What else can I do?

 Acknowledge and honor that you are on Native land, and don't just stop there.
 It is important to make announcements at public events, placing plaques on buildings, etc. and also that is not a substitute for also taking actions that support the well-being and priorities of Native communities.
 Many New York City institutions including universities, museums, and businesses include acknowledgements in their proceedings, and you can get creative with how your organization can act in solidarity with Native calls for sovereignty and upholding treaties.
 Here is a guide for how to get started, and here is a video about the importance of this practice.

 We are sometimes asked to advise on land acknowledgements.
 NYC has in the past been home to the Munsee Lenape, Canarsee, Rockaway, Wappinger, Reckgawanc, Unkechaug, Matinecock, Haudenosaunee, and more as ancestors of this land.
 "And more" acknowledges that there are groups whose names we do not know who also were part of this land.
-It is currently home to 110,000 Indigenous people, including those from more than 72 tribes participating in American Indian Community House alone.
+It is currently home to 110,000 Indigenous people, including those from more than 72 Nations participating in American Indian Community House alone.

 Land deed transfer